ashrafkamarudin/The-Grunt-s-Edge/README.md

 # The-Grunt-s-Edge
-Just trying to write a story.
+Just trying to write a story..